julianschacher/algorithm-archive/contents/forward_euler_method/forward_euler_method.md

 Here, it's interesting that we see 2 different instability patterns.
 The green is initially unstable, but converges onto the correct solution, but the red is wrong from the get-go and only gets more wrong as time goes on.

-In truth, the stability region of the forward Euler method for the case where $$y' = ky$$ can be found with the following inequality:
+In truth, the stability region of the forward Euler method for the case where \\(y' = ky\\) can be found with the following inequality:
 \\[
 |kdt + 1 | \leq 1
 \\]